GusSouzaCastro/ComputationalMethods/README.md

 # ComputationalMethods
-Folder for my old codes and atualizations developed for my college's Computational Methods for Physics
+Folder for my old codes and respective updated versions developed for my college's Computational Methods for Physics